What is a QROPS pension ?

 The advantages of a QROPS

-Qualifying Recognised Overseas Pension Schemes (QROPS) can offer certain benefits to deferred scheme members who wish to transfer their pensions abroad:
+Qualifying Recognised Overseas Pension Schemes can offer certain benefits to deferred scheme members who wish to transfer their pensions abroad:

 - Control the timing and amount of any income and Pension Commencement Lump Sum (PCLS) that you draw from your fund.